 When I was 15, I begged my mother to take me to a hair straightening parlor so that I could finally have my “after.”
 They gave me a shoulder-length cut and applied chemicals to my mane.
 I emerged with unnaturally straight hair.
 I’ll never forget when I went to school with my newly straightened hair.
 The entire classroom erupted into laughter.
 I earned nicknames such as walis (broom), unat (straightened out), and Cleopatra.
 I was mortified.

 I had my hair straightened on and off throughout high school.
 Come college, it evolved into the doubly expensive and equally damaging process of rebonding.
-It looked great, but only on the first two months.
+It looked great, but only in the first two months.
 By the third month, the curly roots would lift like a weird crown, while the rebonded part dangled below.
 The more I rebonded my hair, the more damaged it got.

 After college, I was discovered by a modeling agency.
 I remember attending so many VTRs and auditions, but couldn’t land any projects.
 I would blend in with the sea of long, straight-haired models, many of whom were slimmer, prettier, and more confident.

-By 2005, I got so tired of rebonding and trying to fit in, so I decided, “I’m going to grow out my natural curls.”
+One day, I got so tired of rebonding and trying to fit in, so I decided, “I’m going to grow out my natural curls.”
 I looked at curly-haired Hollywood celebs and wondered how they did it.
 Back then, I had yet to enter a local beauty salon where they didn’t cringe at the sight of my hair and immediately suggested straightening.
 Nobody knew what to do with my curls—and neither did I!
 But I was determined to make it work.

 Months into growing out my natural curls, I became the Asstistant Fashion and Beauty Editor of OK!
 Magazine under Summit Media.
 The editors of Cosmopolitan and Preview heard about my hair dilemma and introduced me to celebrity hairstylists Jude Hipolito and Rose Velasco.